$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: Introduction

 with $m\geq n$ and $*=2,F$, that is, the spectral and Frobenius norms.
 The solution $Q$ to~\eqref{eq:main0} is given by the orthogonal factor of the polar decomposition (\cite[Th.1.2.4]{Bjorck.book.96}) of $A$; see \cite{Bjorck}, and, e.g., the presentation and bibliography in \cite{doi:10.1137/090765018}.
 However, this decomposition may be expensive to compute for large-scale problems, hence Bj\"orck and Bowie proposed an iterative algorithm to solve~\eqref{eq:main0}; see~\cite[Section 2]{Bjorck}.

-With the same desire of accelerating the solution of~\eqref{eq:main0} in the large-scale setting, we instead explore the use of state-of-the-art randomization-based strategies known as sketchings.
-Since the seminal work~\cite{Sarlos2006}, sketching techniques have shown their potential in speeding up the numerical solution of vector least squares problems; see, e.g.,~\cite{Blendenpik,RokTyg2008}.
+With the same desire of accelerating the solution of~\eqref{eq:main0} { when $A$ has large rank}, we instead explore the use of state-of-the-art randomization-based strategies known as sketchings.
+Since the seminal work~\cite{Sarlos2006}, sketching techniques have shown their potential in speeding up the numerical solution of {massively overdetermined} least squares problems; see, e.g.,~\cite{Blendenpik,RokTyg2008}.
 These strategies reduce the row dimension of the coefficient matrix by projection, using suitable linear maps.
 Under certain probabilistic conditions, these maps can be ensured to have good metric properties.
 More precisely, for $\varepsilon\in (0,1)$ and for any vector $v$ in a $k$-dimensional vector space $\mathcal{V}\subset\mathbb{R}^m$, it is possible to construct a linear map, called an {\it oblivious $\varepsilon$-subspace embedding} $S:\mathbb{R}^m\mapsto\mathbb{R}^s$, $s\ll m$, such that $|\|Sv\|^2-\|v\|^2|\leq\varepsilon$ with high probability.
 We remark that $S$ can be selected without knowing $\mathcal{V}$ itself but relying only on its dimension $k$.
 Applying sketching to a least squares problem can be interpreted as recasting the original problem in terms of a different norm, the $S^\T S$-norm $\|v\|_{S^\T S}^2=v^\T S^\T Sv$.
 Although $S^\T S$ is only semidefinite in general, the above metric property ensures that with high probability $S^\T S$ defines a positive definite norm on the embedded space; see, e.g.,~\cite{BalabanovNouy19}.